sambitmishra0628/RNA-Seq-1/README.md

 5. Install snakemake
     ```
-    mamba install -c conda-forge -c bioconda snakemake`
+    mamba install -c conda-forge -c bioconda snakemake
     ```

 **Install using environment file**

 You can use the environment file provided in this repository to create a similar environment as in the above steps.
+Follow *steps 1 and 2* and then use the following command.

 `conda create -n rna_seq_env -f env.yml`